 Lots of hats suitable for Africa are made with of UV resistant material.
 If you are are fair-skinned this feature is very important.

 This crushable wool hat features a pinch front and a wide brim which offers great protection from sun with UPF 50.
 The 100% wool construction is water resistant and the wire brim lets you shape it how you want.
+Check the size carefully as it may come larger than expected.
 Buy Now

 This very popular safari hat is crafted of 100% premium cotton oilskin treated with a special blend of oils and waxes.
 It is packable with a wide, 31/2" brim and 31/2" crown.
 Waterproof with a UPF rating of 50, this hat protects your head and neck from the sun and rain.
 A chin cord ensures a secure fit in windy conditions.
 It is quick-drying and has an elastic sweatband to wick moisture.
 There is a security pocket in crown.
 Buy Now

 This Dorfman Pacific safari hat is made of 100% cotton with leather trim and provides 50+ UPF sun protection.
+This hat may run larger than your usual hat size.
 Buy Now

 This safari hat is made of 'Solarweave' treated cotton giving 50+ UPF sun protection.
 It has a mesh crown for ventilation, 'Coolmax' sweatband, cotton chin cord and 3" brim.
 Also comes in a preferable olive colour.Buy Now